zordius/lightncandy/README.md

 Template Debugging
 ------------------

+When template error happened, LightnCandy::compile() will return false.
+You may compile with `FLAG_ERROR_LOG` to see more error message, or compile with `FLAG_ERROR_EXCEPTION` to catch the exception.

-You may generate debug version of templates with `FLAG_ERROR_LOG` when compile() .
-The debug template contained more debug information and slower (TBD: performance result) , you may pass extra LCRun3 options into render function to know more rendering error.
+You may generate debug version of templates with `FLAG_RENDER_DEBUG` when compile() .
+The debug template contained more debug information and slower (TBD: performance result) , you may pass extra LCRun3 options into render function to know more rendering error (missing data).
 For example:

 ```php
 $template = <<<VAREND